Exploring solutions to Europe’s pension challenges

 European Retirement Week, taking place annually in the last week of November, provides a platform for a wide range of stakeholders to debate the future of pensions in Europe and raise citizens' awareness of the need to save for retirement and achieve pension adequacy.

-This year, in its third iteration, European Retirement Week kicked off with an event on 27 November in Brussels, where the 14 European associations presented key recommendations to EU policymakers to ensure pension adequacy for all.
+In 2023, in its third iteration, European Retirement Week kicked off with an event on 27 November in Brussels, where the 14 European associations presented key recommendations to EU policymakers to ensure pension adequacy for all.

 Commissioners McGuinness and Schmit, EIOPA chair to open European Retirement Week 2022